Faster Approximate String Matching for Short Patterns: Introduction

 All of the above bounds are valid on a unit-cost RAM with $w$-bit words and a standard instruction set including arithmetic operations, bitwise boolean operations, and shifts.
 Each word is capable of holding a character of $Q$ and hence $w \geq \log n$.
 The space complexity is the number of words used by the algorithm, not counting the input which is assumed to be read-only.
-For simplicity, we assume that suffix trees can be constructed in linear time, which is true for any polynomially sized alphabet~\cite{CFM2000}.
+For simplicity, we assume that suffix trees can be constructed in linear time which is true for any polynomially sized alphabet~\cite{CFM2000}.
 This assumption is also needed to achieve the $O(nk)$ bound of the Landau-Vishkin algorithm~\cite{LV1989}.
+Without it, additional time for sorting the alphabet is required~\cite{CFM2000}.
 All the results presented here assume the same model.